EDCD/EDDI/SpeechResponder/Help.md

 This function allows you to dynamically adjust the rate of the spoken speech.
 This function uses SSML tags.

-SpeechRate() takes two mandatory arguments: the text to speak and the speech rate at which to speak it (legal values for the speech rate include "x-slow", "slow", "medium", "fast", "x-fast", or "default").
+SpeechRate() takes two mandatory arguments: the text to speak and the speech rate at which to speak it (legal values for the speech rate include "x-slow", "slow", "medium", "fast", "x-fast", "default", as well as percentage values like "-20%").

-Common usage of this is to provide a more human-sounding reading of a string of letters with variation in speech rate:
+Common usage of this is to provide a more human-sounding reading of text with variation in the speech rate:

    {SpeechRate('The quick brown fox', 'x-slow')}
    {SpeechRate('jumped over the lazy dog', 'fast')}.